Audi 5 cylinder turbo

 Fuel lines and filter

-Check carefully for any leaks.
+Thoroughly inspect for any potential leaks.

 MAP